 \

-We shall now sketch the general relationship between Ionel's compactified moduli space and the moduli spaces constructed using exploded manifolds.
+We now sketch the general relationship between Ionel's compactified moduli space and the moduli spaces constructed using exploded manifolds.

-Each exploded manifold $\ex B$ has a smooth part $\totl{\ex B}$ which is a toplogical space with smooth manifold strata (and a bit of extra `smooth' structure near strata.)
-For example, if $\ex B$ is the explosion of a complex manifold with normal crossing divisors, $\totl{\ex B}$ is that complex manifold with normal crossing divisors.
-When $\totl{\ex B}$ may be given Ionel's structure of a symplectic manifold with normal crossing divisors, we may compare moduli spaces.
-(This is the case if and only if $\ex B$ admits a symplectic structure and the tropical part of $\ex B$ consists of a union of quadrants.)
-Starting from one of Ionel's symplectic manifolds with normal crossing divisors, we must make sure that the almost complex structure $J$ used satisfies a mild assumption called $\dbar \log$ compatibility (described in section 14 of \cite{elc}), then there exists an exploded manifold $\ex B$ whose smooth part $\totl{\ex B}$ is this symplectic manifold with normal crossing divisors.
+Each exploded manifold $\ex B$ has a smooth part, $\totl{\ex B}$, a toplogical space with smooth manifold strata (and a bit of extra `smooth' structure near strata.)
+For example, if $\ex B$ is the explosion of a complex manifold with normal-crossing divisors, $\totl{\ex B}$ is that complex manifold with normal-crossing divisors.
+When $\totl{\ex B}$ can be given Ionel's structure of a symplectic manifold with normal-crossing divisors, we may compare moduli spaces.
+(This is the case if and only if $\ex B$ admits a symplectic structure and the tropical part of $\ex B$ is a union of quadrants.)
+Starting from one of Ionel's symplectic manifolds with normal-crossing divisors, we must make sure that the almost complex structure $J$ used satisfies a mild assumption called $\dbar \log$--compatibility (described in section 14 of \cite{elc}).
+Then, there exists an exploded manifold $\ex B$ whose smooth part $\totl{\ex B}$ is this symplectic manifold with normal-crossing divisors.